nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Be very careful!
 The default behaviour is slightly different across the different combinations of whether you provided date and time inputs.
 </div>

-* One person **cannot** have 2 debts with the same description, money, date and time.
+* One person **cannot** have 2 debts with the same description (case-sensitive), money, date and time.
 However, they **can** have 2 debts with 3 out of 4 of these items being the same.

 Examples:
 * `splitdebt 1 2 d/Pizza m/33.99` will add debts with the current date and time to the 1st and 2nd person in the person list.
 This debt has the description `Pizza`and is worth `$33.99` in total before being divided by 2, over the 1st person and the 2nd person.
 Note that PayMeLah will automatically calculate the money for both debts and display the amounts as `$17.00`.